payu-org/payu/docs/source/config.rst

 --------------

 ``userscripts``
-   Namelist to include separate userscripts or subcommands at various stages of a payu submission.
+   Configure userscripts or subcommands to run at various stages of a payu submission.
 Inputs can be either script names (``some_script.sh``) or individual subcommands (``echo "some_data" > input.nml``, ``qsub some_script.sh``).
 Userscripts are run within the same PBS job as the model